🔍 1 Female = 500 Eggs Per Year

 Bed bugs hiding in mattress piping Severe bed bug infestation in headboard crevice Bed bugs hiding behind electrical outlet

-Bed bugs commonly hide in mattress piping (left), headboard crevices (center), and behind electrical outlets (right)
+Mattress piping (left), headboard crevices (center), and electrical outlets (right) are classic hiding spots

 Bed bug inspection diagram showing all hiding locations in bedroom